 Maya Vaughan, Bronze and Silver Award Achiever

 In 2016 QE became a DofE licensed organisation and we have since developed our structure for the three DofE awards on offer.
 We offer the Bronze award to Year 9, the Silver award for Year 10 and the Gold award for Sixth Form students.

-QE DofE Bronze Student, Lily Sedgemore, reading to members of the Crediton Memory Café.
+QE DofE Bronze Student, Andy Sedgemore, reading to members of the Crediton Memory Café.

 Crediton Memory Café welcomes anyone in the area living with a memory problem, together with the person who cares for them, meeting once a week for tea, games, singing and to reminisce.